lucavetted/appidea/README.md

 # Chopped or Not

-A Tinder-meets-Reddit social rating app where users can post photos and receive feedback from the community.
+A Tinder meets Reddit social rating app where users can post photos and receive feedback from the community.

 ## Features